erikfredin/FrankaEmikaGUI/readme.txt

 **Calibration data collect
--we have two modes, one is random, one is scanning full workspace at a grid step
+-we have two modes, one is random, one is scanning full workspace at a grid step, called sequence
 ------------before run the programe
 - Manually move robot roughly to the init position
 - manually set motion range of robot in mainwindow.h, currently it is [-0.08,0.08], [-0.08,0.08], [0.06, 0.15] //unit: meter, origin is set on xy plane center of the table